 21.7 Rate Covenant and Payment Assurance(06/10/24 Version)

 «Customer Name» agrees that it shall establish, maintain and collect rates or charges sufficient to assure recovery of its costs for power and energy and other services, facilities and commodities sold, furnished or supplied by it through any of its electric utility properties.
 BPA may require additional forms of payment assurance if: (1) BPA determines that such rates and charges may not be adequate to provide revenues sufficient to enable «Customer Name» to make the payments required under this Agreement, or (2) BPA identifies in a letter to «Customer Name» that BPA has other reasonable grounds to conclude that «Customer Name» may not be able to make the payments required under this Agreement.
 If «Customer Name» does not provide payment assurance satisfactory to BPA, then BPA may terminate this Agreement.
-Written notices sent under this section must comply with Exhibit I.
+Written notices sent under this section must comply with section 1 of Exhibit I.

 Option: Include this section ONLY for cooperatives and tribal utilities.